bradyhouse/house/fiddles/node/fiddle-0030-foxbitApiSocket/README.md

     ...

-   And the [data.json](data.json) file should then be overwritten (aka updated) at the indicated interval
+   Additionally, the [data.json](data.json) file should then be overwritten (aka updated) at the indicated interval

 ### Published Version Link